Casey-Bates/lost-in-the-tidyverse/README.md

-# lost-in-the-tidyverse
+# tidyverse_broom_tutorial
-A collection of tidyverse features and examples
+A tutorial on fitting and visualizing many linear models in R using tidyverse tools and the broom package.